General School Questions

 What is expected from parents?
 Volunteer hours?

-Parents will be expected to volunteer in the school for various programs and support their student’s learning while at home.
+Parents are expected to volunteer in the school for various programs and support their student’s learning while at home.
+We don't have required volunteer hours but would appreciate any volunteer hours you would be willing to give.

-Yes, the activities are yet to be determined, but we plan to offer music and sports.
+Yes, we plan to have extracurricular activities when our students start middle school, but they are yet to be determined.
+In the future, we plan to offer music and sports.

 The study of Latin begins in the sixth grade.